source-c/YaWm/README.md

 YaWm
 ====

 YaWm is just Yet Another Window Manager for everyday use.
-Another meaning of the project name is al-yawm [the day] (wiki):
+Another meaning of the project name is al-yawm [the day] (YaWm/wiki):

 Originaly the code was forked from suckless's dwm, but for now I'm pretty sure that no patches from dwm might be applied to yawm - they became completely different.